-When you master these simple steps, you will have the knowledge to take the profit you are entitled to from the products you already sell, find the best solutions to the problems you are aware of discover customer problems that never occurred to you and find innovative solutions that turn them into opportunities.
+When you master these simple steps, you will have the knowledge to take the profit you are entitled to from the products you already sell, find the best solutions to the problems you are aware of, discover customer problems that never occurred to you and find innovative solutions that turn them into opportunities.

-Tough as the integration and data quality challenges may be, any specialist will tell you that the problems of integration pale into insignificance beside the lack of motivation and skills to use information and resistance to change that occurs when push people to admit their weaknesses and learn something new.
+Tough as the integration and data quality challenges may be, any specialist will tell you that the problems of integration pale into insignificance beside the lack of motivation and skills to use information and the resistance to change that occurs when you push people to admit their weaknesses and learn something new.

 If you are up to your neck in data integration and you have not thought the strategy through take a step back.

-If you are entertaining Machine Learning Vendors but you cant find the phone number of a key customer, take a vacation and start again.
+If you are entertaining Machine Learning Vendors but you can’t find the phone number of a key customer, take a vacation and start again.

-If you are setting out on a strategy to build a winning business, begin by defining a strategy and a simple maturity model that builds on what you have, uses what you are capable of delivers consistent achievable improvements.
+If you are setting out on a strategy to build a winning business, begin by defining a strategy and a simple maturity model that builds on what you have, uses what you are capable of and delivers consistent achievable improvements.

 Edward Taaffe is a consultant with more than two decades of experience both at a the strategic and technical ends of information management.